6Mo·

 Crypto

-The only thing that counts for the portfolio beta is how large each position is in relation to the portfolio.
+The only factor that matters for the portfolio beta is the size of each position relative to the portfolio.

-You look at how large each position is in the portfolio, multiply this proportion by the beta of the respective share and add up all the contributions.
-Each position therefore contributes to the overall beta in exactly the same proportion as its weighting.
+You look at the size of each position in the portfolio, multiply that share by the beta of the respective stock, and add up all the contributions.
+Each position therefore contributes to the overall beta exactly in proportion to its weighting.

-If you put the weightings of my portfolio in this context, the result is as follows: the portfolio has a beta of around 1.33.
-This value fits the structure: a stable base, several growth-oriented building blocks and a deliberately used uranium block as well as Bitcoin as a stronger lever.
+Applying the weightings of my portfolio in this context yields the following result: The portfolio has a beta of approximately 1.33.
+This value aligns with the portfolio’s structure: a stable foundation, several growth-oriented components, a deliberately included uranium block, and Bitcoin as a stronger lever.

-A beta at this level means a fundamentally more offensive portfolio.
+A beta at this level indicates a fundamentally more aggressive portfolio.

-• Counterweights are Visa, Consolidated Water, Energiekontor and the MSCI ACWI ETF.
+• Visa, Consolidated Water, Energiekontor, and the MSCI ACWI ETF provide counterbalances.

-This shows that beta is no substitute for fundamental analysis, but it makes it clear how a portfolio is moving and why.
-It helps to calibrate expectations, classify fluctuations and manage the structure more consciously.
-A beta of 1.33 is not a judgment of quality - it is a description of movement.
-The only important thing is whether this dynamic fits your own investment strategy.
+This shows that beta is no substitute for fundamental analysis, but it does reveal how a portfolio moves and why.
+It helps calibrate expectations, contextualize fluctuations, and manage the portfolio’s structure more consciously.
+A beta of 1.33 is not a judgment on quality—it’s a description of movement.
+The only thing that matters is whether this dynamic aligns with your own investment strategy.

 Finally, two questions for you:

-And does it play a role for you in your portfolio strategy - or not?
+And does it play a role in your portfolio strategy—or not really?

 15 Commentaires